notdodo/adduser-dll/README.md

 # adduser-dll
-Simple DDL that creates and adds an user to the local Administrators group
+Simple DLL that creates and adds an user to the local Administrators group

 ## Build